Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 **Reflection/Future Work**: This research represents a significant step towards leveraging magneto-electro-ferroelastic tunability for neuromorphic computing.
 Going forward, the aim is to extend these concepts to more complex applications and further optimize the system for real-world neuromorphic computing challenges.

-**Publication and code**: [Experimental demonstration of a skyrmion-enhanced strain-mediated physical reservoir computing system](https://www.nature.com/articles/s41467-023-39207-9), Nature Communications.
+**Publication and code**: [Experimental demonstration of a skyrmion-enhanced strain-mediated physical reservoir computing system](https://www.nature.com/articles/s41467-023-39207-9), _Nat Commun 14, 3434 (2023)_.

 - ## Micromagnetic simulations for modeling magnetic materials